 - Excess sweating

 Symptoms of severe serotonin syndrome include fever, seizures, heart arrhythmia, and death.
-However, if you seek treatment for Zoloft misuse before your syndrome becomes severe, you can make a complete recovery.
+We encourage you to seek treatment for Zoloft misuse.
+That way, you can make a complete recovery.

 Dual Diagnosis Substance Use Disorders

 If you have depression, social anxiety, panic attacks, PTSD, or OCD, you are at a higher risk for alcohol or substance use disorder and nicotine addiction.
 In turn, misusing drugs or alcohol sometimes leads to clinical depression or anxiety disorder.